Reasoning the team can't rerun leaves with the engineer

 A team that watches conclusions arrive without the reasoning behind them learns to wait for the next conclusion.
 Months later, the team can run what exists and cannot extend it.

-Capability transfers when the team can recover the reasoning that produced the answer, days or weeks later, without prompting from the person who produced it.
-That recovery happens through real-time co-reasoning, encoded artifacts, or both.
+Capability transfers when the team can recover the reasoning that produced the answer later, without prompting from the person who produced it.
+The model gets built through real-time co-reasoning or encoded artifacts.
+It transfers only if the team can rerun it later, on their own.

 Visible reasoning builds the team's model

-A team's instinct for "what to try when nothing is familiar" doesn't form from being told.
-It forms from what they observe in moments when unfamiliar problems arise.
+A team's instinct for "what to try when nothing is familiar" forms from what they observe at the moments when unfamiliar problems arrive, not from being told.
 When the reasoning isn't visible, the only thing observable is the conclusion, and conclusions don't teach a search procedure.
 The implicit lesson becomes: someone, somewhere, knows.
 The team's job is to find that person.

 Every unfamiliar problem routes to the same place: the team has no model for what to try when nothing is familiar, so they wait for the model to walk into the room.
-Escalation latency compounds as the number of unfamiliar problems they encounter increases.
+Escalation latency compounds with the number of unfamiliar problems they encounter.

-And when the role is reassigned (due to departure, project rotation, or leave), the rationale for the existing work has to be rebuilt from scratch.
+And when the role gets reassigned (through departure, project rotation, leave), the reasoning behind the existing work has to be rebuilt from scratch.
 The artifacts may still work: the system runs, the integrations execute, the runbooks pass their last validation.
 What's missing is the reasoning that would let the team extend any of it.
-The next requirement, which doesn't fit the existing artifact, restarts the same dependency loop.
+The next requirement that doesn't fit the existing artifact restarts the same dependency loop.

 Hidden reasoning has a structural source.
 The expert frame rewards immediate confidence: someone for the team to defer to at standup, a story the manager can tell.
-Externalizing reasoning carries immediate costs: visible unfamiliarity, slower delivery on the first integration, and time spent on artifacts that won't be valued for months.
+Show your reasoning and you pay now: you look unfamiliar, the first integration ships slower, the artifacts won't be valued for months.
 The frame optimizes for the moment of the hire.
 The team's capability pays the bill over the following year.

 Surviving reasoning can be rerun